-- All places -- towns, villages, monasteries -- and rivers are close to 100% accurate.
+- Places -- towns, villages, monasteries -- and rivers are close to 100% accurate.

-- Although some specific locations are a bit unclear (for example, the precise location of Sharkong La Pass), the pasth is accurate from the beginning of the journey at Drolma Lhakang (Ch.5) to the point where the group entered the Tong-gyug Valley (Ch.
+- Although some specific locations are a bit unclear (for example, the precise location of Sharkong La Pass), the path is approximately 95% accurate from the beginning of the journey at Drolma Lhakang (Ch.5) to the point where the group entered the Tong-gyug Valley (Ch.
 9).

 - Little is known of the route after the group became lost (end of Ch.
 9) to when they reached the Serkyem Pass.